OpenFrontier: General Navigation with Visual-Language Grounded Frontiers: Insights

 \section{Insights}

-OpenFrontier occupies an intermediate design point between existing navigation approaches that either rely on rich 3D map representations or require fine-tuned VLN/VLA models.
+OpenFrontier occupies an intermediate design point between recent advanced navigation approaches that either rely on rich 3D map representations or require training VLN/VLA models for navigation settings.
 Despite its zero-shot setup, OpenFrontier demonstrates stable and competitive performance across benchmarks and transfers effectively from simulation to real-world deployment.
 In this section, we discuss several insights that help explain these observations.